-The Client must take all reasonable precautions to safeguard any credentials (e.g. a username and password, e-mail address, smart card or other security token).
-They must prevent another person or organization from using their access rights, i.e. username, directly or indirectly, and must not attempt to obtain or use anyone else’s credentials.
+The Client must take all reasonable precautions to safeguard any credentials (e.g., a username and password, email address, smart card, or other security token).
+The Client must prevent another person or organization from using their access rights, i.e., username, directly or indirectly, and must not attempt to obtain or use anyone else’s credentials.

 Access to the Services will only be granted to duly authenticated users through a unique and secure username and strong password combination that must be renewed on a regular basis.
 The Client must only allow authorized employees to manage their accounts and is responsible for all contents and transactions related to these accounts.
 The Client is also responsible for keeping the list of users with access to Inbenta’s Information Systems up to date.

 The Client shall ensure that their Contents and the End Users’ use of their Contents will not violate this Policy and any applicable legislation.
 The Client is solely responsible for the development, operation, maintenance as well as privacy compliance and use of their contents.